 Quite intriguingly, the medieval Japanese armies tended to shun siege warfare in favor of open battles, possibly due to the smaller feudal scale of the conflicts and the lack of conventional artillery (like effective cannons) that could take on the castles of the

-14) The Samurai Peacetime Lifestyle –
+The Samurai Peacetime Lifestyle

 We fleetingly mentioned the hierarchy that existed even within the Samurai ranks.
 To that end, the younger (or lowest) members of the estate or castle garrison communally lived inside barrack-like establishments.
 Their married counterparts were allowed to reside in separate spatial arrangements, much akin to married quarters.
-As for the senior Samurai, they and their household often lived in bigger residences, all located within the confines of the large estates or fortifications.
+As for the senior Samurai, they and their households often lived in bigger residences, all located within the confines of the large estates or fortifications.

 Coming to 16th-century recreational activities of Japan, the Samurai were known for their penchant for gambling, especially card games, although the practice in itself was ambivalently discouraged by their clan lords.
 Some newer clans however reserved harsh punishments, including even death, for perceived ‘softness’ of character, like gambling and attending plays.

 Beyond gambling and wrestling, some of the Samurai clans were also known for their dabbling in high art forms, ranging from poetry to playing flutes.
-Pertaining to the former, composing poems were seen as mental exercises and as such generally entailed tanka – comprising five lines.
+Pertaining to the former, composing poems were seen as mental exercise and as such generally entailed tanka – comprising five lines.
 These ‘high status’ poems differed from the senryū – the forte of the common soldiers that involved comical narratives with bawdy outcomes.

-15) Seppuku and Junshi –
+Seppuku and Junshi

 To provide a few examples, actions like failing one’s lord, bringing oneself into disrepute, or even allowing oneself to be taken prisoner by rival clans, were seen as fates worse than death.
-In that regard, the bushido made the case for seppuku (also called hara-kiri in English), a form of ritual suicide, that was basically seen as the means to ‘preserve’ one’s honor even after his/her revealed failing (on the line of duty).
+In that regard, bushido made the case for seppuku (also called hara-kiri in English), a form of ritual suicide, that was basically seen as the means to ‘preserve’ one’s honor even after his/her revealed failing (on the line of duty).

 Steering clear of the gruesome details of the spectacular forms of seppuku, the affair was usually a very painful one with traditional cuts being made in a horizontal manner below the navel (sometimes followed by a vertical upward cut from the very same area).
-In most occasions, a second retainer waited behind to decapitate the person for a merciful quick death, but such time-consuming ‘ceremonies’ were not available to the warriors after defeats in battles.
+On most occasions, a second retainer waited behind to decapitate the person for a mercifully quick death, but such time-consuming ‘ceremonies’ were not available to the warriors after defeats in battles.